Updated: November 2014

 6. Outsource - Exceptions will apply as follows (other than for Software licensed under CUWL or UCL):

-• Original Licensee is an Outsourcer.
+● Original Licensee is an Outsourcer.
 If the original licensee is an Outsourcer in the business of providing network outsourcing services and both the title to the Hardware and the license to the Software provided with such Hardware is held by the Outsourcer as part of its outsourcing services, then Cisco will allow the redeployment of Hardware and the use of the Software provided with such Hardware to another of its end user customers without payment of a new License Fee unless otherwise stated in any supplemental terms or license agreement or for Software licensed under CUWL or UCL.
-Service inspection or reinstatement fees may apply in accordance with Cisco policies.

-7. Transfer of Hardware within Europe (consisting of the European Union, Switzerland, Norway, Iceland, and Liechtenstein): In situations where an end user located in Europe transfers ownership of Hardware that has been used in Europe for at least 12 months to another end user located in Europe solely for the transferee's internal business purposes, the transferee will not be required to pay a new License Fee for the use of the Operating System Software installed on the Hardware, provided that the transferor provides proof to Cisco's reasonable satisfaction that it, or any prior licensee, has paid in full for the Operating System Software and pays the corresponding Service inspection fee in accordance with Cisco policies, confirming that the transferred Hardware was originally acquired within Europe and has not been modified.
-This exception applies to the limited circumstances set forth herein and does not apply to any other Software.
+7. Transfer of Hardware within Europe (consisting of the European Union, Switzerland, Norway, Iceland, and Liechtenstein): Where an end user located in Europe transfers ownership of Hardware that has been used in Europe directly or indirectly to another end user (the “transferee”) located in Europe solely for the transferee's internal business purposes, the transferee will not be required to pay a new License Fee for the use of the Operating System Software installed on the Hardware.
+This exception will apply only if the transferor confirms that the transferred Hardware was originally acquired within Europe and has not been modified.

 Conditions of Any Transfer